Form: Palm tree.

 Roots: An extensive, fleshy and strong root system penetrates deeply in search of

-Wildlife: The palm provides a habitat for birds, mammals and even a bat species.
+Wildlife: The dead leaves of the palm provides a habitat for birds, mammals, bats,

-Coyotes, rodents and a few bird species eat the fruit.
+small reptiles, and insects such as bees and wasps.
+Coyotes, rodents and a few bird species

 Toxic / Danger: Thorns on older palm leaf stems become a danger when pruned.